frontapp/compensation-calculator/README.md

 ## Configuration

-There are 5 setings you can setup in your `.env` file: USERNAME and PASSWORD for basic authentication, COMPANY\_NAME and finally informations found in the most recent 409A valuation:
+There are 5 settings you can setup in your `.env` file: USERNAME and PASSWORD for basic authentication, COMPANY\_NAME and finally informations found in the most recent 409A valuation:

 ```
 USERNAME=username